Langulus/Anyness/README.md

    - Status: ~90% complete, ~75% tested
    - Features:
      + Const-preserving - if you insert a constant pointer, that pointer remains constant throughout the container's lifetime
      + Static-preserving (when managed memory is enabled) - if you interface memory that is not produced by the memory manager, that data is never destroyed or resized.
-That way you can safely interface static data, or data on the stack (it's your resposibility to keep track of that data's lifetime, though)
+That way you can safely interface static data, or data on the stack, but also data in other containers.
+This technically turns any container into a view, much like `std::span` or `std::string_view`
      + Density-preserving - if you insert a pointer, a pointer will be contained throughout the container's lifetime.
 Each inserted pointer becomes a shared pointer, and will be tracked by the memory manager, if owned by it
      + Shallow-copy semantics - by default, copy-construction and copy-assignment of a Block based containers always performs a shallow-copy.
 That is, no actual data gets copied, only the references to the original data gets copied (and referenced, if the container has the Ownership feature)
      + Disown-copy semantics - disown-construction and disown-assignment allows for a shallow-copy without referencing, essentially subverting container ownership.
 These semantics have a narrow use, and are primarily used internally as an optimization